Congratulations, you've got CLICKEYbits!

 - Clear Tester - blue, green, brown, red, black, and silent red switches (the CLICKEYbits itself may be black, white, or blue)

 What does this all mean?
-Read about the switches below.
+Read about the switches and other keyboard features below.

 What are the Kinds of Buttons?

 Inside each CLICKEYbits are six mechanical keyboard switches.
-These are the actual buttons underneath the colored keycap, and there are lots of varieties to choose from.
+These are the actual buttons actuators underneath the colored keycap and there are lots of varieties to choose from from several manufacturers.
+The color of the stems (the part that attaches to the keycap) is generally color coded and can tell you how the switch will behave.
 They fall into three main groups.

-Clicky - The click on a keyboard gives you a positive acknowledgement when you hit a key.
+Clicky - The click on a keyboard gives you audible feedback when you hit a key.
 And when you're on a roll typing away the rapid fire of clicks helps keep up your momentum.
 Clicky switches are favorites for programmers and people who don't have to worry about annoying someone else in the room.

 Tactile - This is similar to a clicky key, without the click.
 When the button is half way down you can feel a bump that lets you know you've hit the key.
 This is the most popular form of mechanical keyboard switch, and a great choice if you work in an office with other people.